 Pegasus Access Scheme

-Devereux participates in the Pegasus Access Scheme and agreed to take three work experience placements per year.
+Devereux participates in the Pegasus Access Scheme and agree to take three work experience placements per year.
 Inner Temple launched the unique scheme in 2011 and provides work experience for university students with the aim of encouraging diversity and social mobility at the Bar.

 Devereux supports the charity Free Representation Unit (FRU) through volunteering and donating annually.
 Individual members give up their own time, free of charge, to support the FRU.
 They provide legal advice, case preparation and advocacy in tribunal cases for those who could not otherwise obtain legal support.